The Beginning, 1918

 In 2007, Dr Garduno moved

-back to New Mexico, to where he had been born and raised.
+back to New Mexico, to the land where he had been born and raised.

 He moved the main office of the College with him to New Mexico.
 Dr Gordon remained in Utah, headquarters of the Online Division.

-In January 2018, when the school became 100 years old, Dr Joe passed away and was buried near his home in New Mexico.
+In January 2019, right after the school turned 100 years old, Dr Joe passed away and was buried near his home in New Mexico.
 At that time, Dr Ann became the college's sixth President.
-She licensed the church and school as a non-profit in the State of Utah and began serving all students, those who communicated via postal mail as well as those online.
-In 2020, she expanded the school's outreach to people incarcerated in the country's prisons.
-In 2021, the school enrolled over 60 inmates, some of whom completed their studies to earn a degree in less than a year.
+She licensed the church and school as a non-profit in the State of Utah and began serving all students, those using postal mail as well as those online.
+In 2020, she expanded the school's outreach to those incarcerated in U.S. prisons.
+Between 2020 and 2022, the school enrolled over 60 inmates, many of whom earned a degree or certificate.

 Top of Page Home Page